bababouf/Search-Engine/README.md

 ### Boolean Queries
-The program is able to process boolean queries that are in normal disjuntive form (one of more AND queries joined with ORs).
+The program is able to process boolean queries that are in normal disjunctive form (one of more AND queries joined with ORs).
 Quotes around the query are used to indicate phrase queries, where the user is looking for specific phrases that appear in a document.
 Below are some examples of what this looks like: